Why Buying Health Insurance Early in Life is a Smart Financial Move

 Medical costs of employees and their kin

-Not Applicable as provided by employer
+Not Applicable as provided by the employer

 Maternity Plan